stefanprodan/stefanprodan/_posts/2016-08-25-docker-windows-powershell-cheatsheet.markdown

 docker network create --driver overlay $network
 ```

-Create and start a swarm service using a custom overlay network:
+Create and start a service using a custom overlay network:

 ```powershell
 $service = "service_name"